Getting Started With Docker On Your VPS (Tutorial)

 Step 3.
 Some post-installation configurations

-Now that Docker is properly installed, let's take a moment to change a few configurations, which will make Docker a little easier to use on a day-to-day basis.
-We’ll do the following:
+Now that Docker is installed, let's take a moment to make a few quality-of-life improvements.
+These will help make Docker a little easier to use on a day-to-day basis:

 - Enable Docker to start automatically after a reboot.